Push Notifications

 should validate the JWT provided as

-by Sinch and that the signed JWT is signed with your Sinch Application Secret . -
+client_assertionby Sinch and that the signed JWT is signed with your Sinch Application Secret .

 Your